-Simulating mobile app interactions
+Testing a mobile app

 Flash provides the SimController, which allows you to simulate mobile app interactions.
 Since creating an app for mobile devices is a little more complicated because it requires specific developer certificates and the actual hardware, the SimController is very useful for early testing.
 Interactions such as swiping and pinching, or even tilting the device can be emulated directly within Flash.